canonical/maas/docs/maascli.rst

            default router address for this subnet.

       ip_range_low=<value>
-           The lowest value of IP address to allocate via DHCP
+           The lowest value of IP address to allocate via DHCP, used only for enlistment, commissioning and unknown devices.

       ip_range_high=<value>
-           The highest value of IP address to allocate via DHCP
+           The highest value of IP address to allocate via DHCP, used only for enlistment, commissioning and unknown devices.

+      static_ip_range_low=<value>
+           Lowest IP number of the range for IPs given to allocated nodes and user requests for IPs.

+      static_ip_range_low=<value>
+           Highest IP number of the range for IPs given to allocated nodes and user requests for IPs.

 tag
 ^^^